JaysonPye/Journal/2025/kidsup.md

 - Duplicate front end views so that it has it's own card (a muted pink? daniel suggested)
 - Need to check the spreadsheet for bulk billing to ensure its behavior doesn't change w/ this.

+### 07/15

+- Mapped out possibilities of adding the online course to the vision-up app
+- Tests, migrations, models created for the merchandising.
+### 07/14

+- Fixed issue that Abe-san was having
+- Created plan to implement merchandising to the seasonal app
 ### 07/07

 - Another break from every day since I'm tracking Kidsup progress with the spreadsheets etc